open-telemetry/opentelemetry-network/collector/cloud/README.md

 # Cloud Collector

-The `cloud-collector` collects cloud information that cannot be otherwise collected by our flowmill agent, and feeds that information to the reducer.
+The `cloud-collector` collects cloud information that cannot be otherwise collected by our kernel collector, and feeds that information to the reducer.

 The collector is comprised of two components:
 - the agent that periodically queries AWS and pushes the information to the pipeline server;